Brenko Lee: 2019

 Lee was limited to 6 appearances for the Gold Coast in the 2019 NRL season as the club endured a horror season winning 4 games all year and finished last on the table claiming the wooden spoon.

 On 5 December 2019, after failing to be re-signed by the Gold Coast, it was revealed that Lee had signed on with Queensland Cup outfit, the Easts Tigers, for the 2020 season.

 2020

 Lee signed with the Melbourne Storm and he featured in the 2020 NRL Nines hosted at Perth, Australia.

 In round 4 of the 2020 season, Lee made his Melbourne Storm debut against the Rabbitohs at AAMI Park.
-Lee played centre in the Storm's 2020 NRL Grand Final over the Penrith Panthers in a 26-20 win.
+Lee played centre in the Storm's 2020 NRL Grand Final over the Penrith Panthers in a 26–20 win.

-After a stellar season he was rewarded with selection in the Queensland Maroons squad for the 2020 State of Origin series.
+He was selected to play for the Queensland Maroons in the third game of the 2020 State of Origin series, debuting alongside his cousin Edrick Lee in a series-clinching victory.